BioMedIA-repo/AirWSeg/README.md

 ### Files

 - [README.md](./README.md/): Contains a basic introduction to this project.
-- [preprocess_img.py](./preprocess_img.py/): Preprocess the raw CT cases and save them in the specified folder.
+- [preprocess_img.py](./preprocess_img.py/): Preprocess the raw CT cases and save them in the specified directory.

 ### Subfolders